-Next Billing Date refers to the date on which a subscription will get renewed and the payment will get collected.
-In Chargebee, billing date is a subscription specific attribute: it will be based on the date of subscription activation and the billing frequency of the plan.
+Next Billing Date refers to the date/time on which a subscription will get renewed and the payment will get collected.
+In Chargebee, billing date/time is a subscription specific attribute: it will be based on the date/time of subscription activation and the billing frequency of the plan.

 Sign up Date: Oct 1st (Monthly Plan)